slavanga/baseguide/README.md

 # [Baseguide](http://basegui.de)
-Baseguide is a lightweight and robust CSS framework powered by Sass.
-It brings together all essential base components in a small yet powerful package.
+Baseguide is a lightweight and robust CSS framework for prototyping and production code.
+It combines all essential components in a customizable and easy to use package.

 [![GitHub version](https://badge.fury.io/gh/slavanga%2Fbaseguide.svg)](https://badge.fury.io/gh/slavanga%2Fbaseguide)